GOULD BAY CAMP

 We may adapt our schedule to the best weather and lighting for photography.
 Often the light for photography is best in the middle of the ‘night’ and it is not uncommon to visit the colony at 2 or 3 am to take pictures in the soft, golden sunlight.
 Please discuss your preferred routine with the guides in advance so they can tailor the camp schedule to include meals and sleep for everyone.

 Be respectful of wildlife.
-Follow your guide’s instructions, as well as guidelines set out in the Emperor Penguin Colony Visitor Guidelines and the Guidance for Visitors to the Antarctic.
+Follow your guide’s instructions, as well as guidelines set out in IAATO’s Emperor Penguin Colony Visitor Guidelines and ACTM’s Guidance for Visitors to the Antarctic.

-Our camp is situated on multi-year sea ice.
+Our camp is situated on extensively surveyed sea ice.
+Each season, our expert team combines optical and satellite imagery with on-site surveys using ground-penetrating radar to select a camp location that is both safe for guests and considerate of the colony.
 For your safety, always follow your guide’s instructions.
 Do not stray from camp or wander away from flagged routes.